 Older people are heterogeneous in their health status.
 Hence, one BP target does not fit all.
 One strategy is to view older people to be made up of three functional categories with differ targets ranging from tight BP control in the fit person to a relaxed approach in the frail elderly.
-Targets need to be individualised as well as dynamic to follow the changing functional state of the patients as they age.
-(See Figure 1)
+Targets need to be individualised and dynamic to follow the changing functional state of the patients as they age.
+See Figure 1.

-Figure 2 shows the special considerations in the management of hypertension in older patients namely, patients with falls risk; with dementia; are frail; have systolic hypertension; have postural hypotension; have polypharmacy associated with nonadherence; or are dependent and are staying in the home care resident setting.
+Figure 2 shows the special considerations in managing hypertension in older patients namely, patients with falls risk; with dementia; are frail; have systolic hypertension; have postural hypotension; have polypharmacy associated with non-adherence; or are dependent and are staying in the home care resident setting.1